Discover more at Uppark House and Garden

 Although the purpose of some rooms may have changed over the 300 years, today they are presented as they would have been in the late 19th century, following the discovery of an inventory of their contents from 1874.

-The grand, Palladian-style 18th-century dolls' house at Uppark is among the most historically important in the country, and one of only a handful that have survived from the era in such good condition.
+Uppark's grand, 18th-century dolls' house is among the most historically important in the country, and one of only a handful that have survived from the era in such good condition.

 Built in the style of a Palladian mansion, the house features three floors topped by a balustrade and seven classical figures, with the Lethieullier coat of arms on the central pediment.
-It features four bedrooms, two reception rooms, and three rooms 'below stairs' for the servants.
+It has four bedrooms, two reception rooms and three rooms 'below stairs' for the servants.

 Find out when Uppark House and Garden is open, how to get here, the things to see and do and more.